Abdelraouf-Hawash/Smart_Tour_Guide/P5__Voice_assistant/README.md

 whether about kings, museums, or any question related to archaeological monuments, etc. Then the program will take this question asked and search for it in Google, then it will show the answer to the question to the user , this assistant also can translate any language to facilitiate understanding to tourists.
+It is also equipped with a language translation feature, so it can translate
+from one language to another, and it has a feature to know what the current weather is like.
+It can play some music, videos or audio clip.

 ![image](https://github.com/Abdelraouf-Hawash/Smart_Tour_Guide/assets/72944935/3a674fd8-49d9-4a5e-bbd4-67002c908def)